Internal agents

 Demo path

-The demo ends on the exported Evidence Pack.
-That is the buyer moment: one artifact proving authority, spend, denial, and revocation across the invoice-reconciler lifecycle.
+The demo ends on the exported Evidence Pack: one artifact proving authority, spend, denial, and revocation across the invoice-reconciler lifecycle.
 Even producing the Evidence Pack is itself an auditable event.

 Read the six-step lifecycle below, or watch the 90-second cut.